 Malarial protection recommended: Yes

 Medical care: The camp manager and guides are all trained in first aid and they also carry a comprehensive first aid kit.
 The nearest doctor is located at Sopa Lodge, also in the Serengeti's southern plains.
 For serious ailments and emergencies, guests would be evacuated to Arusha.

 Dangerous animals: High Risk

 Security measures: In case of wildlife passing through camp, guests are escorted to their rooms after dark.
-A whistle is provided in each room with which the alarm can be raised in the case of an emergency.
+A walkie-talkie is provided in each room with which the alarm can be raised in the case of an emergency.
 Each room has a fixed safe for guests to store their valuables.

 Fire safety: There are fire extinguishers for each room and in the communal areas.
 Fire evacuation instructions are set out in each room.

 Disabled access: Not Possible